-One of the more aesthetically pleasing sights in nature is the structure constructed by bees to form the basis of their home - honeycomb.
+One of the more aesthetically pleasing sights in nature is the structure constructed by bees to form the basis of their home – honeycomb.
 We all know this iconic pattern well.
-While it originates in nature, it is such a successful design that many manufactured products have come to mimic its shape.
+While it originates in nature, it is such a successful design that many manufactured products mimic its shape.

 The concise and orderly pattern of comb is a symbol for structure, order, utility and strength – and with good reason.
 This pattern hasn’t occurred by accident.
 Bees have discovered a way to build their home that serves them incredibly well.

 Let’s look at the secrets and purposes of honeycomb in beehives.

 The Making of Beeswax

 Beeswax, the material used to make honeycomb, is a truly extraordinary material with some fascinating properties.
 But how do bees produce the wax they need to make cells?